johnrraymond/greatlibraryserver/readme.md

 All our code is open source:

-1. The website as currently a wagtail bakerydemo
+1. Code for a django website
-2. Code for creating the smart html
+2. Code for creating smart html/html5.3
-3. Code for creating and managing the tokens on the backend
+3. Code for creating and managing tokens on the backend
 4. Unity code for the game
-5. A react frontend
+5. A new react frontend
-6. A secure backend

 ## Major TODOs